-5.2.38. <ui:multiSelectDisplay>
+5.2.39. <ui:multiSelectDisplay>

-Form multiselect display field, represents MultiSelectControl.
-Default styleClass="aranea-multi-select-display", rendered with HTML tag.
+Formmultiselectdisplayfield,representsMultiselectControl.DefaultstyleClass="aranea-multi-select-display", rendered with HTML ...> tag.

 Attribute Required Description separator no The separator between list items, can be any string or '\n' for newline.
-Default is ', ').
+Default is ', '). localizeDisplayItems по A boolean specifying whether to localize display items.
+Provides a way to override ConfigurationContext.LOCALIZE_FIXED_CONTROL_DATA

-5.2.39. <ui:radioSelect>
+5.2.40. <ui:radioSelect>

-Form radioselect buttons field, represents SelectControl.
+Form radioselect buttons field, represents selectControl.
 Default styleClass="aranea-radioselect".
 It takes care of rendering all its elements; internally using <ui:radioSelectItemLabel> and <ui:radioSelectItem> tags.

 Attribute Required Description type no The way the radio buttons will be rendered - can be either vertical or horizontal .
-By default "horizontal". labelBefore no Boolean that controls whether label is before or after each radio button, false by default.
+By default "horizontal". labelBefore no Boolean that controls whether label is before or after each radio button, false by default. localizeDisplayItems no A boolean specifying whether to localize display items.
+Provides a way to override ConfigurationContext.LOCALIZE_FIXED_CONTROL_DATA